jomolesk/reference-architectures/docs/app-service/index.md

 ms.workload: na
 ms.date: 10/26/2016
 ms.author: mwasson
-series_title: Using Azure App Service
+series_title: Build web applications with Azure App Service
 columns: 3
 ---

 Azure App Service is a fully managed cloud service for hosting web applications and web APIs.
 However, most applications require more than just a web tier.
 For example, a typical application may use a database, cache, or CDN.
 Other considerations include deployment, diagnostics, and monitoring.

-The patterns &amp; practices group has created a set of reference architectures to address these scenarios.

 <ul class="cardsD refArchPanel x3">
     <li>